faranalytics/streams-logger/README.md

 *Streams* is built on the type-safe Graph-Transform graph API framework.
 This means that any Graph-Transform `Transform` may be incorporated into your logging graph given that it meets the contextual type requirements.
 Please see the [Graph-Transform](https://github.com/faranalytics/graph-transform) documentation for how to implement a custom `Transform`.

-### How to Consume a Readable, Writable, Duplex, or Transform Native Node.js Stream
+### How to Consume a Readable, Writable, Duplex, or Transform Node.js Stream

 You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph by passing the stream to the `Transform` constructor.
 In this hypothetical example a type-safe `Transform` is constructed from a `net.Socket`.
 The type variables are specified as `<Buffer, Buffer>`; the writable side of the stream consumes a `Buffer` and the readable side of the stream produces a `Buffer`.